ga4gh/cat-vrs/schema/defs/catvrs/ProteinSequenceConsequence.rst

           - `Variation <vrs.json#/$defs/Variation>`_ | `IRI <core.json#/$defs/IRI>`_
           - 0..m
           - A non-exhaustive list of VRS variation contexts that satisfy the constraints of this categorical variant.
-       *  - type
-          - string
-          - 1..1
-          - MUST be "CanonicalAllele"
        *  - definingContext
           - `Allele <vrs.json#/$defs/Allele>`_ | `IRI <core.json#/$defs/IRI>`_
           - 1..1
-          - The `VRS Allele <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#allele>`_ object that is congruent with variants on alternate reference sequences.
+          - The `VRS Allele <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#allele>`_ object that is congruent with (projects to the same codons) as alleles on other protein reference  sequences.